(Updated November 29, 2019)

 As an introvert, my instinct right now is to just hole up in my tiny apartment and take cover until this storm passes.
 The storm is not going to pass, however, unless I remain productive and while working “at home” is the desired result, becoming a hermit is not necessarily ideal for me.

-Now that I no longer have the socialization of the office environment structured into my daily life, it’s important for me to get out and make friends and occassionally talk to people.
-Last weekend I attended a VFW function with my family and I’ve been getting more involved in the social functions at my apartment community.
-I’ve also signed up for a seminar this Fall through The Transition Network, and am looking forward to that – I just received the book yesterday!
+Now that I no longer have the socialization of the office environment structured into my daily life, it’s important for me to get out and make friends and occasionally talk to people.

 So, progress is being made – one step at a time.
 Who has been through something like this before?
 Any suggestions?